 Enjoy a signature Canadian experience by burning through the tunnels in an underground train.
 Take a photo in-front of an 800,000 lb giant haul truck.
 Or experience the thrilling new BOOM! sound and special effects experience.

-Britannia Mine Museum Exhibits
+Visiting the Britannia Mine Museum Exhibits

 The Giant Haul Truck

 The first thing that’ll catch your eye from the highway is the enormous Giant Haul Truck.
 Measuring at over 20-feet tall and weighing in at over 800,000 lbs, this Wabco Ultra-class monster was specifically engineered to carry massive amounts of ore material in a mining environment.

 However, for visitors it serves as the museum’s most popular photo-opp.
 So seize the opportunity and grab your family for that crucial snap for Instagram before you head inside.